novikesumaningtyas/react_calculator/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+Math Operation Functions available :

+--> + add <br>
+--> - substract <br>
+--> * multipy <br>
+--> / divide <br>
+--> ^ power of N <br>
+--> √ square root

+How to use :
+1. Set the first value - Choose any number you want to calculate using calculator
+2. Set the math operator - Choose any operation you want
+3. Set the second value - Choose any number you want to calculate using calculator
+4. Calculate the result - Choose '=' to calculate the result
+5. Clear to start new calculation - Choose 'C' to start new calculation

+** For square root operation
+1. Choose the number you want to find the square root value
+2. Choose '√'

 ### `npm test`